onyx-platform/onyx-template/src/leiningen/new/onyx_app/README.md

     `./script/build.sh`

 **Once** That finishes, you can run `docker-compose up` to download, configure and launch the rest of the containers.
 Once that completes (it will take some time), you will have a fully configured Onyx cluster.
-This cluster (of one physical node, and default 6 peers) that is fully able to receive jobs.
+This cluster (of one physical node, and default 6 peers) is fully able to receive jobs.
 Let's try to submit one.

 ##### Setup MySQL database

-In order to persist this to the `:sql/table` specified in the `:write-lines` catalog entry (:recentMeetups), we need to first create the table and load a schema in MySql.
+In order to persist this to the `:sql/table` specified in the `:write-lines` catalog entry (:recentMeetups), we need to first create the table and load a schema in MySQL.

-Connect to the MySql instance with: :
+Connect to the MySQL instance with: :
 `mysql -h $(echo $DOCKER_HOST|cut -d ':' -f 2|sed "s/\/\///g") -P3306 -uroot`.

 Then, use the following SQL to setup the table and schema.